Can I get affordable life insurance after a heart attack?

 - Had any chest discomfort since heart attack?

-- Had any of the following: Abnormal lipid levels, overweight, high blood pressure, irregular heart beat, diabetes, peripheral heart disease, cerebrovasucalr or carotid disease?
+- Had any of the following: Abnormal lipid levels, overweight, high blood pressure, irregular heart beat, diabetes, peripheral heart disease, cerebrovascular or carotid disease?

 - Have you used tobacco in the last 5 years?
 If yes, what type?